Apple leads $50M investment in UnitedMasters platform for indie musicians

 “Apple has been a company whose values have always been to support the artists and creativity,” Stoute said.
 “They’ve always been that company that unapologetically understood the creator and the artist.
 And when I was speaking to Eddy and the team over there, we really wanted to see that artists did not sign their rights away to major labels.”

-Stoute said his team has signed up a million music artists for the platform, but his company’s job is to create those opportunities for the artists to get discovered.
-For instance, he said that the NBA will play the music of indie artists during its games.
-That could prompt people to listen to the music on platforms such as Spotify and generate more revenue for the artists, Stoute said.
+Stoute said his team has signed up a million music artists for the platform, but his company’s job is to create opportunities for the artists to get discovered.
+For instance, he said the NBA will play the music of indie artists during its games, which could prompt people to listen to the music on platforms such as Spotify and generate more revenue for the artists, Stoute said.

 Under UnitedMasters’ business model, music artists can pay a subscription fee of $5 a month and get access to 100% of their music royalties through the platform.
-Or they can skip the payments and get a 90% share of their royalties, while the remaining 10% goes to UnitedMasters.
+Or they can skip the payments and get a 90% share of their royalties, with the remaining 10% going to UnitedMasters.

 As an industry alternative for independent artists, Brooklyn, New York-based UnitedMasters provides premium music distribution services and facilitates partnerships between artists and the world’s biggest brands, thanks to partnerships with the NBA, ESPN, TikTok, Twitch, and more.
 Stoute has relationships with those brands because Translation represents them.

 “It creates a marketplace because brands want to be on the front end of discovery,” Stoute said.
 “And artists who are creating culture are the future.
-When you have a marketplace in which brands and artists can work together, and work out sponsorship deals, then you have an ecosystem.”
+When you have a marketplace in which brands and artists can work together and work out sponsorship deals, then you have an ecosystem.”

 Creators can release music to all the major streaming services from their iPhone or Android device — and with UnitedMasters’ platform, creators can check their streams, access fan analytics, and keep track of their earnings.

 Stoute said he pitched his company to Ben Horowitz, cofounder of Andreessen Horowitz, and Horowitz proceeded to invest in the startup.
-Stoute said that in the past, artists were so happy to get a record contract that they would sign away their rights to things like their images, digital likenesses, and intellectual property.
+Stoute said that in the past, artists were so happy to get a record contract that they would sign away their rights to things like their image, digital likeness, and intellectual property.

 Stoute said his firm can supply the technology that enables artists to distribute their art to multiple platforms and help them get noticed.
 UnitedMasters isn’t yet selling albums as non-fungible tokens (NFTs), as music artists like 3LAU (pronounced “Blau”) are doing with limited edition NFT-based songs.